joseluisq/gitnow/README.md

 #### Get latest Semver release tag name

 > **Note:** This option gets only the latest *Semver release version* tag name but no any suffixed version ones or another kind of version names.
 The same apply when you create correlative Semver tags.
-See next sub section.
+See next section.

 ```sh
 tag --latest